k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04c_secret_manager_interface.md

 # Integrating Secrets Management Services - Interface Editor

-Fabric supports integration with Secrets Management services, as they provide several benefits.
+Fabric supports integration with Secrets Management services, offering several benefits.
 While secrets are not stored in Fabric itself, only their reference IDs are.

 To use a Secrets Management service, in the Interface Editor (including Environments Editor), you should mark the required interface connection details as those that should be taken from the Secrets Management service.